ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

     * values of the same primitive type (numbers, strings, booleans, and `null`) which are equal,
     * equal arrays, that is arrays of the same length where each element of the first array yields true when compared using `==` to the corresponding element of the second array, or
-    * equal objects, that is objects where:
+    * equal objects, that is objects with no duplicate names where:
         * for each member of the first object with name `n` and value `v`, there is a member of the second object with name `n` and value `w` where `v` and `w` yield true when compared using `==`, and
         * for each member of the second object with name `n` and value `v`, there is a member of the first object with name `n` and value `w` where `v` and `w` yield true when compared using `==`.
 * a comparison using the operator `!=` yields true if and only if the comparison is not between equal values of the same type.
+* a comparison between objects at least one of which has duplicate names is implementation dependent but MUST yield true or false.

 * a comparison using one of the operators `<`, `<=`, `>`, or `>=` yields true if and only if the comparison is between values of the same type which are both numbers or both strings and which satisfy the comparison: